The Calder\'on problem for third order nonlocal wave equations with time-dependent nonlinearities and potentials: Introduction

 for all sufficiently small exterior values $\varphi\in C_c^{\infty}((W_1)_T)$, then we have

 a.e. in $\Omega_T$. \end{theorem}

-\begin{remark} It will be shown in Section \ref{sec: proof of theorem 1.5} that the higher-order linearization method plays an essential role in determining polynomial-type nonlinearities.
-However, if the nonlinearity $g$ is, for example, homogeneous, then a first order linearization is sufficient for its recovery (cf.~e.g.~Theorem~\ref{thm: polyhom nonlinearities}). \end{remark}

-Apart from polynomial-type nonlinearities, which were illustrated in Example~\ref{exl1}, we also consider polyhomogeneous nonlinearities of finite order $L\in\mathbb N_{\geq 1}$.
-This means that we consider nonlinearities $g$ obeying the following structural assumption: \begin{enumerate}[({A.}4)] \item The nonlinearity $g$ has the form
+Apart from polynomial-type nonlinearities, as illustrated in Example~\ref{exl1}, we also address question \ref{IP1} for polyhomogeneous nonlinearities of finite order $L\in \N_{\geq 1}$.
+That is, we consider nonlinearities $g$ satisfying the following structural assumption: \begin{enumerate}[({A.}4)] \item The nonlinearity $g$ has the form